 - SoJam (Durham, North Carolina)

 - London A cappella Festival (London, England)

 - The Hong Kong International A cappella Festival (Hong Kong, China)

 - The Real A cappella Festival (Sweden)

-- VoCAL Nation (New York City, NY)
+- VoCAL Nation (various locations)

 - Social Media A cappella Conference (Rochester, NY)